 HB 977 / SB 1538 (Identical bills) The bills prohibit governmental entities from entering into certain contracts for products and services with foreign countries of concern if foreign countries have specific ownership interests in those products, including computers, printers, or interoperable or videoconferencing devices.
 The bills remove provisions which prohibit local governments from entering into or renewing specified contracts with certain entities if doing so would give access to personal identifying information.
-Assigned to House Government Operations Subcommittee (No action in the last week) HB 1183 / SB 1576 (ldentical bills) The bills establish that certain entities, including political subdivisions, are not liable for cybersecurity incidents under specific compliance conditions.
+Assigned to House Government Operations Subcommittee (No action in the past three weeks) HB 1183 / SB 1576 (Identical bills) The bills establish that certain entities, including political subdivisions, are not liable for cybersecurity incidents under specific compliance conditions.
 It shields covered entities and third-party agents from class action liability resulting from cybersecurity incidents if they comply with specified regulations and cybersecurity standards or have an appropriate cybersecurity program in place.
-Assigned to House Information Technology Budget & Policy Subcommittee (No action in the last week) We'd love your feedback!
+Passed by House Information Technology Budget & Policy Subcommittee We'd love your feedback!

 On a scale of 1 to 10, how satisfied are you with the new design and content of this newsletter?
-0 1 2 3 4 5 6 7 8 9 10